bbuckner2092/free-code-camp-python/READMEfunctions.md

 1. Type out the name of the function with the open and closed parenthesis.
 Example: sayhi().
 _Note:_ Be sure to save the file prior to running it or else there will be no output.

+#### The order of Execution in Python

+We have the following written out: def sayhi():
+    print("Hello User")

+print("Top")
+sayhi()
+print("Bottom")

+The order of execution will be top to bottom.
+It will run
+1. print("Top") first
+2. sayhi() function
+3. print("Bottom")

+##### Naming convention for functions:
+- In all lower case
+- If there is two or more words then use an underscore to seperate them.
+- Short names do not technically need an underscore.